seanpmaxwell/jet-schema/README.md

 - Valibot **35kB**
 - **NOTE:** some of these could change as packages are updated

-**Fast** (see these benchmarks here: <a href="">) Checkout the benchmarks <a href="https://moltar.github.io/typescript-runtime-type-benchmarks/">here</a> and compare jet-schema to some other popular validators (one's which don't require a compilation step) like zod, valibot, and yup, etc. jet-schema is roughly 3 times as fast as zod and twice as fast as valibot for strict parsing tests.
+**Fast** (see these benchmarks <a href="https://moltar.github.io/typescript-runtime-type-benchmarks/">here</a>):<br/>
+Checkout the benchmarks  and compare jet-schema to some other popular validators (one's which don't require a compilation step) like zod, valibot, and yup, etc. jet-schema is roughly 3 times as fast as zod and twice as fast as valibot for strict parsing tests.
 <br/>